An Empirical Survey of Data Augmentation for Time Series Classification with Neural Networks: Introduction

-The problem with random transformation-based data augmentation is that there is a diverse amount of time series with each having differing properties and not every transformation is applicable to every dataset.
+The problem with random transformation-based data augmentation is that there is a diverse amount of time series with each having different properties, and not every transformation is applicable to every dataset.
 For example, jittering (adding noise) assumes that it is normal for the time series patterns of the particular dataset to be noisy.
-While this might be true for sensor or audio data, this is not necessarily true for shape-based time series.
+While this might be true for sensor, audio, or Electroencephalogram (EEG) data, this is not necessarily true for time series based on object contours, such as the Adiac and Fish datasets from the 2018 UCR Time Series Archive.
+These datasets are pseudo-time series taken from the contours of the objects in images.
 Another example would be domain-specific transformations, such as frequency warping for audio.

 An alternative to random transformations is to synthesize time series using information inherent to the data.
 Some examples of this are pattern mixing, generative models, and pattern decomposition methods.
 In pattern mixing, two or more existing time series are combined to produce new patterns.
 The idea is that mixing different existing patterns can create new samples with features from both patterns.
 Generative models take a less direct route and use the distributions of features in the datasets to generate new patterns.
 For example, many statistical models such as Gaussian trees~\cite{Cao_2014} and handcrafted mathematical models~\cite{Wendling_2000} have been proposed.
 Another recent generative model for time series generation is the use of neural networks, such as Generative Adversarial Networks (GAN)~\cite{goodfellow2014generative}.
 Finally, the last family is decomposition methods.
 Decomposition methods extract features from the dataset, such as trend components~\cite{Bergmeir_2016} and independent components~\cite{Eltoft}, and generate new patterns from those extracted features.
 The advantage of these families of methods is that they attempt to preserve the distribution of time series in the dataset~\cite{Forestier_2017}, whereas random transformations might unintentionally change the distribution.